Asteroid Redirect Mission: Objectives

 The main objective of the Asteroid Redirect Mission was to develop deep space exploration capabilities needed in preparation for a human mission to Mars and other Solar System destinations per NASA's Journey to Mars flexible pathways.

 Mars precursor

-Space tug missions, to disaggregate non-time-critical Mars logistics from crew, could reduce the costs by as much as 60% (if using advanced solar electric propulsion (ion engines)) and reduce overall mission risk by enabling on-site check-out of critical systems before the crew departs.
+Slow cargo missions by space tugs for Mars logistics could reduce costs by as much as 60% (if using advanced solar electric propulsion (ion engines)) and reduce overall mission risk by enabling on-site check-out of critical systems before the crew departs by quicker transport.

-Not only could the solar electric propulsion (SEP) technologies and designs be applied to future missions, but the ARRM spacecraft could be left in a stable orbit for reuse.
+Not only could the solar electric propulsion technologies and designs be applied to future missions, but the ARRM spacecraft could be left in a stable orbit for reuse.
 The project baselined multiple refueling capabilities; the asteroid-specific payload would have been at one end of the bus for possible removal and replacement via future servicing or as a separable spacecraft, leaving a qualified space tug in cislunar space.